 Honorable Mention: Francisco Garcia ‘Cisco’

-The small forward position was tough to choose from due to Francisco Garcia being a Sac-Town favorite for MANY seasons.
-Even though, ‘Cisco’ was a fan favorite, his best years in Sacramento were behind him once the 2010’s came rollin’ around.
+The small forward position was tough to choose from because Francisco Garcia is a Sac-Town favorite for MANY seasons.
+Even though ‘Cisco’ was a fan favorite, his best years in Sacramento were behind him once the 2010s came rolling around.

 During his four seasons with the Sacramento Kings, Rudy averaged 19.3 points and 6 rebounds per game.